 Over the course of the pandemic, mobile app usage grew a staggering 40% year-over-year in the second quarter of 2020—even hitting an all-time high of over 200 billion hours worldwide in April of that year.
 And in the years since, app usage has continued to flourish, offering brands an incredible opportunity to not just generate sales but to strengthen brand awareness, increase customer engagement, and drive traffic to their online and offline properties.

 But as more and more users increasingly rely on apps for everything from shopping to fitness, health tracking, and nearly every other aspect of day-to-day life, the App Store has become an incredibly crowded marketplace.
 Brands can no longer rely on organic search results alone.
-Embracing Apple Search Ads, which appear at the top of search results and look just like regular ads except for a sponsored tag, is a great way to attract new users and best your competitors.
+Embracing Apple Search Ads search results campaigns, which appear at the top of search results are a great way to attract new users and best your competitors.

 If you’ve ever asked what are Apple Search Ads, here’s everything you need to know:

 Apple Search Ads generally appear at the top of the search results page.
 There are two different ways for marketers to manage their mobile app ad campaigns within Apple Search Ads:

 Apple Search Ads Basic allows a max budget of $10,000 per app monthly, and up to 50 apps can be promoted.
 You can adjust your cost-per-install (CPI) based on ad performance.
 There is no functionality for keywords and targeting management – Apple’s automation and machine learning takes care of the rest.

 Apple Search Ads Advanced features the ability to manage your own bids.
 ASA Advanced allows for an unlimited budget per app, and an unlimited number of apps can be promoted.
 Additionally, there is the ability to manage your own bids, and you can target keywords, audiences, and regions.